Nodeswitch/radio/README.md

 # Direwolf Configuration

-Before attaching the USB sound card, run the below command to see what your setup looks like as it is.
+Before attaching the USB sound card, run the below command in a terminal window to see what your setup looks like as it is.
 The below command lists playback devices.

 ```
 aplay -l